liatrio/terraform-caf-azure/README.md

 * [Deploying foundation](./examples/terraform/README.md#2-foundation)
 * [Deploying shared-services](./examples/terraform/README.md#3-shared-services)

+# Glossary

+Liatrio provides a [CAF Glossary](./GLOSSARY.md).
+Very helpful when just getting started with Azure (or the Cloud).
+Our Glossary provides definitions as well as a reference to the `terraform` modules representing those terms.

 # Contributing
 Whether it's a bug report or code, any contribution is appreciated.
 To learn about coding conventions, general strucutre of the project, or how to get started, please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) file.